altwajre/hello-akka/resources/docs/03-actors/08-persistence-schema-evolution/README.md

 }
 ```

-The EventAdapter takes care of converting from one model to the other one (in both directions), alowing the models to be completely detached from each other, such that they can be optimised independently as long as the mapping logic is able to convert between them:
+The EventAdapter takes care of converting from one model to the other one (in both directions),
+- allowing the models to be completely detached from each other,
+- such that they can be optimised independently as long as the mapping logic is able to convert between them:
 ```scala
 class DetachedModelsAdapter extends EventAdapter {
   override def manifest(event: Any): String = ""